 Antigen/antibody tests.
 These tests usually involve drawing blood from a vein.
 Antigens are substances on the HIV virus itself and are usually detectable — a positive test — in the blood within a few weeks after exposure to HIV.

 - Nucleic acid tests (NATs).
 These tests look for the actual virus in your blood (viral load).
 They also involve blood drawn from a vein.
-If you might have been exposed to HIV within the past few weeks, your doctor may recommend NAT.
+If you might have been exposed to HIV within the past few weeks, your health care provider may recommend NAT.
 NAT will be the first test to become positive after exposure to HIV.

 Tests to stage disease and treatment